-sequence from the LSCA Areas with greatest capacity this requires the development of Area 3A and 3B (the disused former school and an adjacent area) and the development of LSCA Area 12 (Grovesend Farm).
-Together these provide for 46 dwellings based on landscape led layouts included in the Plan as Indicative Layouts.
+area) and the development of LSCA Area 12 (Grovesend Farm).
+Together these provide for 41 dwellings based on landscape led layouts included in the Plan as Indicative Layouts (9 on Site 1 + 32 on Site 2 = 41).

 - 6.1.2 The village of Colwall is identified as a "settlement which will be the main focus of proportionate housing development" in Figure 4.14 of the Herefordshire Local Plan Core Strategy.
 Policy RA2 Housing in settlements outside Hereford and the market towns guides new development in these areas see section 6.0 Development Strategy. - 6.1.3 The NPPF sets out in paragraph 172 that "Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to these issues.
 The conservation and enhancement of wildlife and cultural heritage are also important considerations in these areas, and should be given great weight in National Parks and the Broads.
 The scale and extent of development within these designated areas should be limited.
-Planning permission should be refused for major development other than in exceptional circumstances, and where it can be demonstrated that the development is in the public interest." - 6.1.4 PPG goes on to provide more detail: - "How should development within National Parks, the Broads and Areas of Outstanding Natural Beauty be approached?
+Planning permission should be refused for major development other than in exceptional circumstances, and where it can be demonstrated that the development is in the public interest." - 6.1.4 PPG goes on to provide more detail:

+"How should development within National Parks, the Broads and Areas of Outstanding Natural Beauty be approached?